Position: Current Openings

 Freestone is an Equal Opportunity Employer and Veteran Friendly.

-Freestone Environmental Services, Inc., a multi-discipline environmental consulting firm headquartered in Richland, Washington, is seeking a junior to mid-level geologist to support CERCLA and RCRA soil and groundwater investigations and cleanup.
+Freestone Environmental Services, Inc., a multi-discipline environmental consulting firm headquartered in Richland, Washington, is seeking a geologist for immediate employment to support regulatory field investigations.

 - Oversight of drilling and well installation